 While the language used to describe them and the realms they are applied in are different, the idea is the same.
 In fact, Amdahl’s law is really a general case of Brooks' law.

 Amdahl's Law in Project Management

-A deadline is the time at which you’re expected to be completed with the project.
-Let’s say the deadline is time D. If the time at which you add more resources is time T, then you’d get the most benefit out of adding more people to a project if the period they are actually contributing directly towards the release is D-T, i.e. all the rest of the time until the deadline.
-But since a non-trivial amount of time is lost in bringing them up to speed, your team ends up spending until, let’s say, time X. Hence the fraction of time the additional resources(improved part) are actually used is limited to D-T-X at most, assuming no further dependencies and communication.
-If the project is already running behind schedule, it means that you just stole precious time, most likely leading to missing the deadline.
+A deadline is the time at which you’re expected to complete the project.
+Let’s say the deadline is time D. If the time at which you add more resources is time T, then you'd get the most benefit out of adding more people to the project if the period they are actually contributing directly towards the release is D-T, i.e. all the rest of the time until the deadline.
+But a non-trivial amount of time is lost in bringing them up to speed.
+Let's say your team ends up spending until time X(>T).
+The amount of time the additional resources(improved part) are actually used is limited to D-X at most, assuming no further dependencies and communication.
+If the project is already running behind schedule, it means that you just stole precious time that you could have used to work towards the release, most likely leading to missing the deadline.
 The overall benefit is hence limited by the indivisibility of tasks in some parts of the project.